ryanraposo/shard-projector/README.md

 </p>
 <br>

 NOTE: Shard Projector takes technical knowledge to play around with at the moment.
-Thats going to be characteristic for the alpha phase.
+In simple terms, it runs like a dream if you have a very predictable setup.
+That (called localization) is a top priority and well underway, as its the main roadblock for our non-windows friends.
+Tech knowledge an asset, at least for the alpha phase.

 Users looking forward to the ease-of-use aspects don't have long to wait.
-In fact the development branch build will take custom paths and even install steamcmd as an addin all on its own for you, but the release version (v0.1) is a tricky mistress.
+In fact the development branch build just above this readme will take custom paths and even install steamcmd as an addin all on its own for you, but the release version (v0.1) is a tricky mistress.
 Thanks for waiting ❤

 # Table of Contents